Twis3R/PacMan/README.md

 #  ENGLISH  #
 ## PacMan ##
-A PacMan game coded with Python.
+A PacMan game coded with PyGame.
 This game is simply PacMan, but without the ghost.

 ## How to play ##